International Expansion of a Non-Governmental Organization or Nonprofit

 A non-governmental organization or nonprofit wanting to operate on a global basis needs to meet the requirements of their new country of operation.
 This can be an overwhelming prospect, particularly when the group does not have in-country experts or when they penetrate multiple nations.

-The country considers the NGO or nonprofit a new entity, even if they’ve operated for years in their host country and other areas.
+The country considers the non-governmental organization or nonprofit a new entity, even if they’ve operated for years in their host country and other areas.
 They must establish their legal status and clarify their purpose within the new territory.

 While this is relatively straightforward in some regions, it is fraught with complications, restrictions and bureaucracy in others.
 This is especially true in developing nations, a common target for nonprofits and NGOs.
 Still others only allow a foreign entity within their borders with significant burdens.